Smith family

 In blissful Mansions Fixt with Christ and we.

-Richard Butler’s details on the his plate are easy to read and it is clear from the slightly different lettering of his daughter Ann Little’s details that they were added later.
+Richard Butler’s details on his plate are easy to read.
+It is clear from the slightly different lettering of his daughter Ann Little’s details that they were added later.

-The relationships between those commemorated on five of the six plates are clear but the ages of those on the sixth suggests that Ann, wife of Giles Smith of this town mercer, is likely to have been Richard Smith’s mother, with Ann, daughter of Samuel Smith, likely to have been her granddaughter.
+The relationships between those commemorated on five of the six plates are clear, but the ages of those on the sixth suggest that Ann, wife of Giles Smith of this town mercer, was Richard Smith’s mother, and that Ann, daughter of Samuel Smith, was her granddaughter.
 Giles and Ann Smith’s indenture of settlement of 1707 led to the founding of the town’s charity school after Ann’s death.
-Richard Smith was also named as a party in this document.
+Richard Smith was also a party to this document.
 Giles died in 1707 and is buried under a tomb chest adjacent to the hexagonal pedestal with the six brass plates.

 Copyright: Jon Bayliss (text and photographs)